conal/denotational-hardware/Examples/Add/Fin.lagda.md

 Some we can imagine from here:

 *   Packaging `addℕs`, `add𝔽s`, and a corresponding proof into `add𝔽s⇉`
-*   Revealing carry-out and its use to decompose addition
+*   Revealing carry-out and its use in decomposing addition
 *   Efficient addition via positional number representations
 *   Various recipes for sequential and parallel addition and their hybrids
 *   Multiplication